-Information and communication technology instruction is embedded into all content areas.
+Information and Communication Technology (ICT) instruction is embedded into all content areas.
 The district provides each student with a device to introduce students to the use of technology tools for communication, collaboration, creativity, and critical thinking.

 English Language Arts (ELA)